-The LEVEL trigger is most useful when performing one-shot logic or mixed signal data capture when you have control over the source of the trigger signal.
-In normal (i.e. repeating trace) oscilloscope applications, RISE or FALL are likely to give you better results.
+The STATE trigger is most useful when performing one-shot logic or mixed signal data capture when you have control over the source of the trigger signal.
+In normal (ie, repeating trace) oscilloscope applications, RISE or FALL are likely to give you better results.

 There are three trigger filter settings:

-BitScope's trigger is very fast, particularly when edge trigger is selected; it may be necessary to select NORM or SLOW to slow the trigger down.
+BitScope's trigger circuitry is very fast, particularly when edge trigger is selected.

-By default DSO captures analog waveforms and logic that occur after the trigger.
+By default DSO captures analog waveforms and logic that occurs after the trigger.

-However full waveform and logic capture before the trigger is also possible.
+However fast clock waveform and logic capture before the trigger is also possible.

 The waveform offset operates as normal allowing the trigger point to be located anywhere on the display.

 The prevailing pre-trigger setting is shown in blue directly below the trigger display.
-It may be changed by clicking (to select the previous value) or right-clicking (to pop up the menu, as shown here).
+It may be changed by left-clicking (to select the next value) or right-clicking (to pop up a menu and select a value directly, as shown here).

-When set to a value other than 0% or 100% the trigger reference cursor appears on the display to show where the trigger point is in the waveform.
-If the graticule is enabled it may not be visible.
+When set to other than 0% or 100% a vertical grey marker appears on the display to show where the trigger point is in the waveform.
+If the graticule is enabled it may not be visible (ie, it may be hidden by the graticule).
 To see it, disable the graticule or scroll the waveform a little.

-The AUTO Trigger makes it easy to see waveforms before you have set a trigger, when triggering is not reliable or impossible (eg, DC voltages) or when the signal changes shape significantly.
+The AUTO Trigger makes it easy to see waveforms before you have set a trigger, when triggering is not reliable (eg, DC voltages) or when the signal changes form significantly.

-AUTO forces a trigger after a timeout if no trigger condition has been seen which ensures that within a short time (i.e. twice the selected frame period) a trace will appear on the display.
+AUTO forces a trigger after a timeout if no trigger condition has been seen which ensures that within a short time (twice the selected frame period) a trace will appear on the display.

-To enable auto trigger click the AUTO button.
+To enable auto trigger, simply select the AUTO button.